thunderbird/appointment/README.md

     yarn serve
     ```

-    You can now access the backend at [localhost:5000](http://localhost:5000).
+    You can now access the frontend at [localhost:8080](http://localhost:8080).

 4. (optional) Run database migrations